JosefJ/GMevents/events/blockchains/README.md

   -
     Don’t miss what’s sure to be one of the most exciting events during Prague Blockchain Week — including groundbreaking news from Blockchains, LLC founder, Jeffrey Berns.
   - list:
-    - Open bar
+    - 'Open bar'
-    - Fully catered event: hors d’oeuvres, several delicious dining options, dessert
+    - 'Fully catered event: hors d’oeuvres, several delicious dining options, dessert'
-    - Live performance by Marshmallow Laser Feast who is creating an immersive digital experience of the Ethereum blockchain.
+    - 'Live performance by Marshmallow Laser Feast who is creating an immersive digital experience of the Ethereum blockchain.'
-    - Complimentary round-trip transportation provided with pick up/drop off sites at Prague Congress Centre and Corinthia Hotel.
+    - 'Complimentary round-trip transportation provided with pick up/drop off sites at Prague Congress Centre and Corinthia Hotel.'
   -
     All guests must be 18+ to attend, with valid photo ID.
 Every attendee must register individually as there will be a strict guest list.
 Tickets are nontransferable.
   -
-    Complimentary round-trip transportation will be offered beginning at 6:30 p.m.
-Pickup and drop-off will be offered at both the Prague Congress Centre and the Corinthia Hotel.
+    'Complimentary round-trip transportation will be offered beginning at 6:30 p.m.
+Pickup and drop-off will be offered at both the Prague Congress Centre and the Corinthia Hotel.'
 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28
 date: 2018-11-01